Rajan4436/instagram_scraper/README.md

 # instagram_scraper

 Scrape Instagram data from profile and show it in a table.
 Just for personal purpose that's it.
-Have Fun!!
+Have Fun!!!